Guide to LEED Certification for Commercial Businesses

 The project can also earn up to five points by using renewable energy.
 Generating renewable energy on-site, through means such as solar panels, is ideal.
 You can also gain points by using off-site renewable energy, although you'll need to source a higher percentage of your energy this way to earn points.
 You can score the full five points if 40% of your building's energy comes from on-site renewable sources.

 VPS solar integrated covered parking structures can help you meet your goal of producing on-site renewable energy.
-They provide a service for occupants by offering shaded parking in conjunction with reducing the heat island effect.
+They provide a service for occupants by offering shaded parking or covered walkways in conjunction with reducing the heat island effect.
 Our solar parking structures can potentially contribute to LEED certification and bring down energy costs.

 What Are the Different Levels of LEED Certification?